 This needed to become a light and bright area - and with walls on all sides, this also needed to reflect a feeling of light and space which is much needed in the inner city.
-Large sized white colored concrete pavers were used to give a feeling of space.
-They were laid on a bed of river sand to allow for drainage when it rained and stop the paved area from becoming a pond.
-Mature Ficus cones were used to give the feeling that the garden had been established for a long time and two old 19th century French doors were mirrored and mounted on the large back wall thus reflecting the garden and giving a feeling of space and grand proportion.
+Large-sized white-colored concrete pavers were used to give a feeling of space.
+They were laid on a bed of river sand to allow for drainage when it rained and to stop the paved area from becoming a pond.
+Mature Ficus cones were used to give the feeling that the garden had been established for a long time and two old 19th-century French doors were mirrored and mounted on the large back wall thus reflecting the garden and giving a feeling of space and grand proportion.
 A French Urn was used with a Gardenia standard and under-planted with annuals.
 White painted hardy plank walls and wooden trellis were used on the sides to give an impression of ‘French country’.
-Overall the feeling of the space made the courtyard feel grand, as well as spacious, and made a dark underused space an integral part of the house, creating a much needed extra entertaining space.
+Overall the feeling of the space made the courtyard feel grand, as well as spacious, and made a dark underused space an integral part of the house, creating a much-needed extra entertaining space.

 |Landscaping Ideas||Small Gardens|

 While every effort has been made to describe these plants accurately, please keep in mind that height, bloom time, and color may differ in various climates.
 The description of these plants has been written based on numerous outside resources.